quicwg/base-drafts/draft-ietf-quic-http.md

 potential latency gain.
 HTTP/3 server push is similar to what is described in HTTP/2 {{!HTTP2}}, but uses different mechanisms.

 Each server push is identified by a unique Push ID.
-This Push ID is used in a single PUSH_PROMISE frame (see {{frame-push-promise}}) which carries the request headers, possibly included in one or more DUPLICATE_PUSH frames (see
-{{frame-duplicate-push}}), then included with the push stream which ultimately fulfills those promises.
+This Push ID is used in all PUSH_PROMISE frames (see {{frame-push-promise}}) which carries the request headers, then included with the push stream which ultimately fulfills those promises.

 Server push is only enabled on a connection when a client sends a MAX_PUSH_ID frame (see {{frame-max-push-id}}).
 A server cannot use server push until it